Velvalee Dickinson: Letters

 The first letter to attract the FBI's attention was brought to them in February 1942 from Portland, Oregon.
-This letter discussed a "wonderful doll hospital" and referred to "fish nets"; the FBI equated the former to a US Navy shipyard, while the latter referred to anti-submarine nets that protected ports.
+This letter discussed a "wonderful doll hospital" and referred to "fish nets"; the FBI equated the former to a Navy shipyard and the latter to anti-submarine nets that protected ports.

-In August 1942, another letter was returned to the woman in Portland; this one was dated May 1942—written soon after left the Puget Sound for San Diego:
+In August 1942, another letter was returned to the woman in Portland; this one was dated May 1942 – written soon after left the Puget Sound for San Diego: